jpweiss/code-sample.nl-fit/src/README.md

 As noted in the top-level `README.md`, this repository contains a subset of the code from my doctoral-research.
-My research involved modelling nonlinear physical systems (think “Chaos Theory”).
+My research involved modeling nonlinear physical systems (think “Chaos Theory”).
 I've been porting the parts written in C to modern C++, to try out some of the more advanced modern C++ programming techniques.
 Note that I started this project before C++11.
 Once the compilers catch up, I'll